AdobeDocs/target.pt-BR/help/c-recommendations/c-algorithms/profile-attribute-matching.md

 Filtre dinamicamente [!DNL Adobe Target] [!DNL Recommendations] ao comparar itens (entidades) com um valor no perfil do usuário.

 Use a Correspondência [!UICONTROL de atributos de] Perfil quando quiser mostrar recomendações que correspondam a um valor armazenado no perfil do visitante, como tamanho ou marca favorita.

+>[!NOTE]
+>
+>The [process for creating and using inclusion rules](/help/c-recommendations/c-algorithms/use-dynamic-and-static-inclusion-rules.md) for criteria and promotions is similar, as are the use cases and examples.

 Os seguintes cenários mostram como você pode usar a Correspondência de Atributos de [!UICONTROL Perfil]: